Pacsey/seed-phrase-generator/README.md

 To start the brute force process, run the SeedGen.exe After running, press the '2' key to start searching for wallets.
 The program will constantly generate seed phrases and check the balances of linked wallets.
 Information about each verified wallet will be recorded in the console.
-If a wallet with a non-zero balance is found, its information will also be added to found_wallets.txt in the project directory.
+If a wallet with a non-zero balance is found, its information will also be added to found_wallets.txt in the project directory. \
+But know that luck is key here.

 ![seedgen](https://github.com/bossiskar/seed-phrase-generator/assets/172108345/5ba60712-d534-4876-a841-12e6b3e7625d)